Gibbs3699/ios16-swiftui-crpyto-redesign/README.md

 # iOS16-swiftui-crypto

-Create redesign cryptio app with SwiftUI
+Create redesign cryptio app with SwiftUI and iOS16.